Fourier analysis of spatial point processes: Concluding remarks and possible extensions

 \section{Concluding remarks and possible extensions}

 In this article, we study the frequency domain estimation and inferential methods for spatial point processes.
 We show that the DFTs for spatial point processes still satisfy the asymptotic joint Gaussianity, which is a classical result for the DFTs applicable to time series or spatial statistics.
 Our approach accommodates irregularly scattered point patterns, thus the fast Fourier transform algorithm is not applicable for evaluating the DFTs on a set of grids.
 Nevertheless, our simulations indicate that the DFT based model parameter estimation method remains computationally attractive with satisfactory finite sample performance.
 The advantage of our method becomes more pronounced when fitting a model with misspecification.
-We prove that our proposed model parameter estimator is asymptotically Gaussian, estimating the ''best'' fitting parameter that minimizes the spectral divergence between the true and conjectured spectra.
+We prove that our proposed model parameter estimator is asymptotically Gaussian, estimating the ``best'' fitting parameter that minimizes the spectral divergence between the true and conjectured spectra.
 According to our simulation results, it appears that our method is the only promising approach that exhibits satisfactory large sample properties under model misspecification, distinguishing itself from other two spatial domain methods---the likelihood-based method and least square method.

 We anticipate that our frequency domain approaches can be well extended to multivariate point processes.
-In multivariate case, one need to consider the ''joint'' higher-order intensity and cumulant intensity functions, as introduced in \cite{p:zhu-23}, Section 2.
+In multivariate case, one need to consider the ``joint'' higher-order intensity and cumulant intensity functions, as introduced in \cite{p:zhu-23}, Section 2.
 Additionally, the sets of assumptions presented in this paper need appropriate reformulation (see Section 4.1 of the same reference).

-In Appendix \ref{sec:IRS}, we show that the DFTs for SOIRS processes share similar properties as for the second-order stationary cases, a significant portion of the theoretical development on frequency domain methods of the IRS processes is not covered in this article.
-We believe that the concept of the intensity reweighted pseudo-spectral density function, as in Definition \ref{def:IRDFT}, will play a crucial role in characterizing the frequency-domain second-order structures of the IRS processes and constructing Whittle-type likelihood function for inference of IRS processes.
+In Appendix \ref{sec:IRS}, we show that our DFT-based approaches can also be extended to the class of inhomogeneous processes, but a significant portion of the theoretical development on frequency domain methods of the inhomogeneous processes are remained open.
+This will be a good revenue for the furture research.